man in his 40s doing a beginner workout at home in a living room

 • 5-minute easy walk (around the block, up and down your street — whatever you have)

-• 10 wall push-ups (standing, hands on the wall — easier on your joints and shoulders)
+• 10 wall push-ups (standing, hands flat on the wall — easier on your joints and shoulders than a floor push-up)

-• 10 sit-to-stands (sit on a chair, stand up, sit back down — this is a squat in disguise)
+• 10 sit-to-stands (sit on a chair, stand up, sit back down slowly — this is a squat in disguise, and one of the best beginner exercises there is)

-• 10 slow marches in place (lift your knees, nice and easy)
+• 10 slow marches in place (lift your knees, nice and controlled — works your core and hips)

 • 5 minutes of light stretching — reach for your toes, roll your shoulders, stretch your neck side to side